A Rich Set of Data Analytic and AI Tools for Geoscience

 - Spectral Decomposition

-Attributes differ in their relative contribution to information (energy) in a given volume.
-In Paradise, Principal Component Analysis (PCA) is employed to identify those attributes that are the most prominent and quantify their relative contribution to a volume.
-Using an Eigen spectrum chart, the relative contribution is easily seen both graphically and numerically, taking the guesswork out of selecting the right attributes for the region.
+Seismic attributes differ in their relative contribution to information (energy) in a given volume.
+In Paradise, Principal Component Analysis (PCA) is used to identify those attributes that are the most prominent and quantify their relative contribution to a volume.
+Using an Eigen spectrum chart, the relative contribution is presented both graphically and numerically, taking the guesswork out of selecting the right attributes seismic interpretation.